-NRA or the National Recruitment Agency which shall soon be set up for conducting a Common Eligibility Test (CET) for all non gazetted and non-technical Group B and Group C jobs under IBPS, SSC and RRB.
+NRA or the National Recruitment Agency is an autonomous and self-reliant body, approved by the Union Cabinet for conducting a Common Eligibility Test (CET) for all non gazetted and non-technical Group B and Group C jobs under IBPS, SSC and RRB.

 ** It must be noted that NRA has only been approved as yet by the Cabinet and details about its implementation, exam pattern and conduct of CET shall be notified to the candidates once a final structure for the same is released by the Government.